A diet change to more raw food can provide Beautiful skin by eating greens

-Chlorophyll helps the body to detoxify, so get rid of all the environmental pollutants from food, cosmetics, clothing and breathing air.
+Chlorophyll helps the body detoxify, so gets rid of all the environmental pollutants from food, cosmetics, clothing, and breathing air.
 Furthermore, these plants contain many so-called phytonutrients and are rich in vitamins, minerals, and fiber.

 Here are the advantages at a glance:

 Green makes basic.
-Our civilized diet tends more towards acid-producing foods such as meat, carbohydrates and dairy products, which favors a range of so-called civilization diseases.
+Our civilized diet tends more toward acid-producing foods such as meat, carbohydrates and dairy products, which favors a range of so-called civilization diseases.

 Green means rich in minerals and vitamins.
 They supply us with a lot of calcium, magnesium, potassium and vitamins C, K, E, and B.